Thinking About Improving Homework

 Students have a lot of homework and I do believe in the value of homework.
 It is the way we help students to practice and figure out what they know and what they don’t know and how they can become better.
 It is one of many ways teachers can assess students and learn about their needs, provide instruction and valuable feedback.
 But I’ve changed my thinking about homework.
 I used to think that I had to give students homework every day.
 And I also thought that homework had to be the same for each student and each class.
 In part, my methods were a result of the experience I had as a high school student.
 I decided to change the daily homework assignments and make things more personal, let the students determine for themselves what they could do for homework, and have choices.

 Just as a start, I assigned each student to be the teacher for the next class period.
-With a partner for example, we are working on the past tense in Spanish and in pairs, I let the students decide which verb tense they would like to teach their partner.
+We are working on the past tense in Spanish and in pairs, I let the students decide which verb tense they would like to teach their partner.
 The homework was to simply come to class the next day with a way to teach their partner the verbs.
 I said it could be something tangible in the form of a worksheet or any activity that they found, a website, a video, a game, or another resource.
 It really did not matter to me as long as whatever they had they could use in class and they could teach.

 I believed that in the process the students would learn more and also develop collaborative learning skills.